Student life and mental health

 If you become unwell, there are lots of options you can consider.
 This page covers:

-Your university may need a letter from your doctor to explain how your mental health is affecting your studies.
+Your university or college may need a letter from your doctor to explain how your mental health is affecting your studies.
 The process can sometimes be daunting.
 Having support from a friend of family member can help during this time.

 Your university might be able to make adjustments to how you study.
 For example, you may be able to: